yoolk/yoolk_instant_website_sandbox/README.md

     $ git pull
     $ git submodule update

-It's required you have install ruby and its dependencies correctly.
-Follow this blog post by [Ryan Bigg](http://ryanbigg.com/2010/12/ubuntu-ruby-rvm-rails-and-you/) if you are new to ruby.
-Basically, this sandbox doesn't require the knowledge of Ruby and Rails.

 There is a [sample theme](https://github.com/yoolk/yoolk_instant_website_sandbox/tree/master/app/themes/sample) inside this repo, which you can browse and see the code.